-The economic simulation of the Scenario 3 case results in 4,020 MW of utility scale PV additions over the study period with 1,500 MW added as soon as 2022 (the maximum available, consistent with the PREB orders).
-Solar installations are 1,800 MW larger compared to Scenario 4.
-The amount of solar capacity additions varies depending on the load forecast with 4,560 MW under a high load case and 3,480 MW under a low load case.
-If the Scenario is simulated under Strategy 3, there is a slight reduction in solar builds with 3,960 MW under a base load case due to lower capacity requirements at the MiniGrid level (see Exhibit: 8-65).
+The economic simulation of the Scenario 3 case results in 4,140 MW of utility scale PV additions over the study period with 2,820 MW added as soon as 2022 (the maximum available).
+Solar installations are 1,320 MW larger compared to Scenario 4.
+The amount of solar capacity additions varies depending on the load forecast with 4,560 MW under a high load case and 4,080 MW under a low load case.
+If the Scenario is simulated under Strategy 3, solar installations are equivalent to Strategy 2 under a base load case (see Exhibit: 8-75).
+The Plan also builds 330 MW of wind, all in 2038 as the capital costs for wind become as competitive to solar PV, under this scenario.